RodneyShag/Parallel_programming/readme.md

 ## Threads

-__Thread memory address space__ - Threads can be started from within the same program, and they share the same memory address space (so they can share the same memory)
+__Thread memory address space__ - Threads can be started from within the same program, and they share the same memory.

 Example using threads: